ramonqu7/wireless-data-transmission/wiki/Intel-Joule-ADA-Perception-Demo.md

    > _We have disabled the commands which checking the frame id._
    > _But we are also working on other solutions to make the frame synchronization issue._

+    > Potential solution would be using custom-defined message type to combine color and depth image together and send together
+    > within a message.

 - Using Image Transport

     The local reconstruct point cloud requires `Color` and `aligned_depth_to_color` frames.
 We applied `Compressed Image Transport` on the color frames and `CompressedDepth Image transport` on the depth (Aligned depth to color) frames.

     But in order to make the wireless transmission smoothly, we may need to set the dynamic parameters of the transport, like the compression quality.

     ```
     #After running the camera on the joule site, open another ssh window to joule.